-Rachel has enjoyed a successful career as a soloist performing over twenty concertos in Ireland and abroad in Austria, Czech Republic, Italy, Norway, SouthAfrica, Switzerland, United Kingdom, United States and Japan.
-She has also played a variety of music encompassing light classical composers, jazz improvisations, film music and arrangements of popular songs for corporate or private functions.
+Rachel has enjoyed a successful career as a soloist performing over twenty concertos in Ireland and recitals in Austria, Czech Republic, Italy, Norway, South Africa, Switzerland, the UK, the USA and Japan.
+Her solo piano album ‘Mosaic’ features a wide range of repertoire from Rameau to Takemitsu and is heard regularly broadcast on Lyric FM.
+She also plays a variety of music encompassing light classical composers, jazz improvisations, film music and arrangements of popular songs for corporate or private functions.

 Radio, TV & Film

 As a well-known Irish accompanist, she has also worked with many of Ireland’s leading classical singers such as Cara O’Sullivan, Sylvia O’Brien and Elizabeth Woods in concerts, competitions, live radio and television broadcasts.
 She has also worked as répétiteur on productions of Madame Butterfly and La Boheme with Lyric Opera and Opera Ireland.
 Rachel has given many radio broadcasts and appeared on television in Ireland and abroad.
 She appeared as the film pianist for the acclaimed BBC film ‘Loving Miss Hatto’.